Senniki/c-3po/README.md

 - Speaker

 ## Pin Connections
 Adjust the pin definitions in `main.js` according to your wiring.
+Example (for ISKRA js board):

 | Component       | Pin  |
 |-----------------|------|